 Where can I get my vaccine?

+COVID-19 vaccines are safe, effective, and available at no cost to you!
 There are many vaccination opportunities in Sonoma County, including your healthcare provider and the clinics and other resources listed below.

-- For a schedule of vaccine clinics in Sonoma County, visit the Vaccine Clinics Calendar
+- For a schedule of vaccine clinics in Sonoma County, visit the Vaccine Clinics Calendar or see map below.

 - Many vaccine clinics use the California Department of Public Health’s MyTurn.ca.gov system for listing vaccine opportunities and many also accept walk-in appointments.